WELCOME. If you’ve recently been admitted to UVU and you’re wondering what to do next, you’re

 1. SIGN-UP FOR ORIENTATION

 Once you have submitted all of your required admission documents to UVU, and you have received your (email) acceptance letter with your UVID number, you can sign-up for New Student Orientation.
 We offer several orientation formats to meet the needs of our diverse student population.

 PLEASE NOTE: After you sign-up for a specific orientation date, your orientation hold will be temporarily deferred until your scheduled orientation date.
 This allows you to register for classes as soon as you as you obtain your advisor clearance.
-Please allow up to 1 full business day after you register for the hold to be deferred.
+Please allow up to 1 full business day after you sign up for the hold to be deferred.
 You must attend orientation as scheduled for your hold to be permanently removed.